RandomFractals/vscode-data-table/README.md

 1. Load [World 🌐 GDP](https://github.com/RandomFractals/vscode-data-table/blob/main/notebooks/world-gdp.restbook) REST Book 📓

-2. Run All cells ⌗
+2. Run All ᐅ cells ⌗

 3. Click on `...` in the gutter of `GET` data output and change it to Data Table 🈸 for XML data table view: